 Although not addressed in FRE 611, a judge may draw an adverse inference when a party fails to call witnesses reasonably assumed to be favorably disposed toward the party.
 International Automated Machines, 285 NLRB 1122, 1123 (1987) (adverse inference was warranted for respondent's failure to call its production manager to testify about significant disputed matters), enfd. mem.
 861 F.2d 720 (6th Cir.
-1988); \Parksite Group, 354 NLRB 801, 805 (2009) (failure of respondent to call its manager who evaluated alleged discriminatees for rehire was subject to adverse inference; General Counsel was not required to subpoena manager) and Government Employees (IBPO), 327 NLRB 676, 699 (1999), enfd. mem.
+1988); Parksite Group, 354 NLRB 801, 805 (2009) (failure of respondent to call its manager who evaluated the alleged discriminatees for rehire was subject to an adverse inference; the General Counsel was not required to subpoena the manager); and Government Employees (IBPO), 327 NLRB 676, 699 (1999), enfd. mem.
 205 F.3d 1324 (2d Cir.
 1999).
-But see Riverdale Nursing Home, 317 NLRB 881, 882 (1995) (it is improper for judge to rely on adverse inference to fill an evidentiary gap in the General Counsel's case); and Ridgewell's, Inc., 334 NLRB 37, 42 (2001) (denying respondent's request for an adverse inference against the General Counsel for failing to present any evidence on a particular issue, as respondent had the burden of proof on that issue), enfd.
+But see Riverdale Nursing Home, 317 NLRB 881, 882 (1995) (it is improper for the judge to rely on an adverse inference to fill an evidentiary gap in the General Counsel's case); and Ridgewell's, Inc., 334 NLRB 37, 42 (2001) (denying respondent's request for an adverse inference against the General Counsel for failing to present any evidence on a particular issue, as respondent had the burden of proof on that issue), enfd.
 38 Fed.
 Appx.
 29 (D.C.
 Cir.
 2002).
 Compare also Advocate South Suburban Hospital v.
-NLRB, 468 F.3d 1038, 1048 and n.
+NLRB, 468 F.3d 1038, 1048, n.
 8 (7th Cir.
-2006) (adverse inference is warranted only when the missing witness was peculiarly in the power of the other party to produce).
+2006) (an adverse inference is warranted only when the missing witness was peculiarly in the power of the other party to produce).

 A party's failure to explain why it did not call the witness may support drawing the adverse inference.
 See Martin Luther King, Sr. Nursing Center, 231 NLRB 15 n.
-1 (1977) (judge properly drew adverse inference in absence of explanation).
-But see Roosevelt Memorial Medical Center, 348 NLRB 1016, 1022 (2006) (judge abused his discretion by drawing adverse inference from respondent's failure to call a manager; circumstances indicated manager was not called because his testimony was unnecessary, not because it would have been adverse).
+1 (1977) (judge properly drew an adverse inference in the absence of an explanation).
+But see Roosevelt Memorial Medical Center, 348 NLRB 1016, 1022 (2006) (judge abused his discretion by drawing an adverse inference from the respondent's failure to call a manager; the circumstances indicated the manager was not called because his testimony was unnecessary, not because it would have been adverse).
 Accord: One Stop Kosher Supermarket, 355 NLRB 1237, 1238 n.
-3 (2010) (finding, for same reason, that no adverse inference was warranted from failure of General Counsel or Charging Party to call rebuttal witness).
+3 (2010) (finding, for the same reason, that no adverse inference was warranted from the failure of the General Counsel or the charging party to call a rebuttal witness).
 Conversely, of course, an adverse inference would normally not be appropriate where an adequate explanation is provided.

 Effect or scope of adverse inference.
 An adverse inference that a nontestifying witness would not have supported a party's witness(es) does not necessarily warrant an inference that the nontestifying witness would have supported the opposing party's witness(es).
 The judge may properly consider all the circumstances in evaluating the effect or scope of the adverse inference.
-See Spurlino Materials, LLC, 357 NLRB No. 126, slip op. at 12-13 (2011) (General Counsel's failure to call fellow strikers who witnessed striker's conversation with supervisor warranted adverse inference that their testimony would not have supported striker's version of the conversation; however, the circumstances did not warrant an inference that their testimony would have supported the supervisor's version as that version was not believable and there were reasons to question the supervisor's own credibility).
+See Spurlino Materials, LLC, 357 NLRB 1510, 1521 (2011) (General Counsel's failure to call fellow strikers who witnessed the striker's conversation with a supervisor warranted an adverse inference that their testimony would not have supported the striker's version of the conversation; however, the circumstances did not warrant an inference that their testimony would have supported the supervisor's version as that version was not believable and there were reasons to question the supervisor's own credibility), enfd.
+805 F.3d 1131 (D.C.
+Cir.
+2015).